 The State Department is committed to assisting U.S. citizens who become victims of crime while abroad.
 We help in two ways:

-- First, overseas, Consular officers and staff work with crime victims and help them with the local police and medical systems.
+- Overseas: Consular officers, agents, and staff work with crime victims and help them with the local police and medical systems.

-- Second, back In the United States, our office of Overseas Citizens Services will stay in touch with family members at home, and help provide U.S.-based resources for the victim when possible.
+- In the United States: Our office of Overseas Citizens Services will stay in touch with family members in the United States, and help provide U.S.-based resources for the victim when possible.

 If you are the victim of a crime overseas:

 - Contact the nearest U.S. Embassy or Consulate.

 - Consular officers are available for emergency assistance 24 hours/day, 7 days/week.

 - Contact information for U.S. Embassies and Consulates overseas can be found here or by going to our individual Country Specific Information pages.

 - To contact the Department of State in the U.S. call 1-888-407-4747 (from the U.S. or Canada) or (202) 501-4444 (from overseas).

 - Contact the local police to report the incident and get immediate help.
 Request a copy of the police report.